 See a list of English Course Descriptions to see the full range of courses you’ll have an opportunity to take.

 What can I do with an English Studies degree from Lindenwood University?

-Interested in becoming an English Literature major?
+Interested in becoming an English Studies major?
 Contact us for more information about our program!